-In this activity, you will create a duet using graphic score ideas and perform both parts of your duet using the free app A Capella
+In this activity, you will compose a duet and notate it with a graphic score.
+Perform both parts and bring it together using the free app A Capella

 In this activity, you will compose a duet and perform both parts of your duet using the free app A Capella.
 You will imagine and notate your score using shapes, images and lines instead of traditional music notation.
 This is a called a graphic score.